rug-cit-hpc/cit-hpc-easybuild/jobscripts/habrok/README.md

 The `eb_install.sh` scripts needs an accompanying `eb_configuration` file containing the EasyBuild configuration.
 Note that environment variables are being used in order to allow
 `eb_install.sh` to source this file.
 This also makes it possible to use other environment variables like `$HOME` and `$USER` in the configuration.

+## Automating the installation using the EESSI GitHub Bot

+We use the bot developed by EESSI (https://github.com/EESSI/eessi-bot-software-layer) to automate the software installations using pull requests.
+These pull requests should add new software to the easystack file found at https://github.com/rug-cit-hpc/cit-hpc-easybuild/blob/master/easystacks/habrok.yml.

+### Setting up the bot
+First, follow the installation instructions at https://github.com/EESSI/eessi-bot-software-layer.

+TODO: describe configuration, scripts, how to run the scripts (screen/tmux?)